IAKOBVS/find-and-replace/README.md

 # find-and-replace

-like sed but defaults to literal strings instead of regexes.
+Like sed but defaults to literal strings instead of regexes.

 ## Installation: